Skip to main content

 Note

-• H2O Hydrogen Torch supports a .yml file import and export functionality.
+• H2O Hydrogen Torch supports a YML file import and export functionality.
 You can download the config settings of finished experiments, make changes, and re-upload them when starting a new experiment in any instance of H2O Hydrogen Torch.

 Use previous experiment weights

-Defines whether to initialize the model weights with the weights from the experiment specified in the Experiment setting.
+This setting determines whether to initialize the model weights with the weights from the experiment specified in the Experiment setting.

 note

-• A model's weights are available for an experiment (model) of the same problem type and backbone.
+A model's weights are available for an experiment (model) of the same problem type and backbone.

-• This setting might be useful in case you want to continue training from a built experiment
+This setting might be useful in case you want to continue training from a built experiment.

 Experiment name

-It defines the name of the experiment.
+This setting defines the name of the experiment.

 Dataset settings